skhaen/www.cyphercat.eu/content/posts/divers/about-jacob-appelbaum.md

 description = ""
 draft = false
 slug = "about-jacob-appelbaum"
-title = "About Jacob Appelbaum - compilation"
+title = "Compilation - Jacob Appelbaum - harassment and sexual misconduct "
 +++

-If you see something I forgot, please [contact](https://www.cyphercat.eu/about/) me.
+> When harassment, sexual or otherwise, requires a cost-benefit analysis, you have failed.

 #### Jacob Appelbaum & others